LiskArchive/lisk-legacy-docs/upgrade/binary.md

 # Lisk Core Binary Upgrade

-In order to upgrade Lisk Core from Binary please follow the instructions below.
+To upgrade Lisk Core from Binary please follow the instructions below.
 Please choose the instructions specific to the network (Mainnet or Testnet) your node is connected to.

 ## Automated Upgrade Lisk Core